-2 Repealed by the Associations Incorporation Act 1987 (No. 59 of 1987).
+2 Repealed by the Associations Incorporation Act 1987.

-3 Footnote no longer applicable.
+3 The renumbering of sections effected in the 1943 reprint (in Volume 2 of the Reprinted Acts of the Parliament of Western Australia) and subsequent reprints has been retained.
+References to the original numbering are contained in the 1943 reprint.

 4 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-5 On the date as at which this compilation was prepared, the Medical Practitioners Act 2008 s.
+5 On the date as at which this reprint was prepared, the Medical Practitioners Act 2008 s.
 162, which gives effect to Sch.
-3 cl.
-13, had not come into operation.
+3, had not come into operation.
 It reads as follows:

 “